Exploring Camber Sands

 Camber Sands

-The beach runs from the eastern banks of the river Rother at Rye Bay all the way to the Kent boarder (about 5 km).
+The beach runs from the eastern banks of the river Rother at Rye Bay all the way to the Kent border (about 5 km).
 The dunes include a Site of Special Scientific Interest and are a Site of Nature Conservation Importance and as you can imagine, the dunes are a haven for wildlife.

 Camber Sands